Institute for Innovation

 The ACT-IAC Institute for Innovation was created in 2011 to provide a place for thought leaders from government and industry to address high priority and game-changing issues.

-The need for the Institute was first identified in 2010 when ACT-IAC was asked by the Department of Veterans Affairs for advice on how to transition a major legacy health care system (VistA) into the 21st century.
-A group of ACT-IAC members spent 10 months considering the questions asked by VA management and produced a consensus-based strategy that is still in use today.
+The need for the Institute was first identified in 2010 when ACT-IAC was the Department of Veterans Affairs asked ACT-IA for advice on how to transition a major legacy health care system (VistA) into the 21st century.
+In response, a group of ACT-IAC members produced a strategy that is still in use today.
 Later that same year, the Office of Management and Budget asked ACT-IAC for recommendations on how to improve the sustainability of Federal financial information systems.
-Both projects provided valuable input for government decision makers and, more importantly, demonstrated that there was a need for a forum to address significant, game-changing issues that could transform the way government operates.
-ACT-IAC subsequently established the Institute for Innovation with the mission:
+Both projects provided valuable input for government decision makers and, more importantly, demonstrated the need for a forum to address significant, game-changing issues that could transform the way government operates.
+ACT-IAC subsequently established the Institute for Innovation with the mission to:

 Provide an objective and non-partisan forum for strategic thought leadership to advance government missions through the innovative application and management of information technology.

-Institute projects are selected based upon their impact on government and industry, scale and timeliness, and the ability of the Institute to provide a unique perspective and expertise.
-The Institute limits its activities to five or fewer projects annually.
-Recent projects include recommendations to OMB on how to “Transform the Way Government Builds Solutions”; advice to the Department of Veterans Affairs on how to improve services to veterans by providing “Recommendations on the Functions of a Chief Veterans Experience Office”.
-A version of this report was produced for other government organizations seeking to improve the customer experience.
-In 2014 the Institute launched “Igniting Innovation” – a showcase of innovative products and services from government and industry.
-For information on Igniting Innovation and other Institute projects (current and past), click here.
+Institute projects are selected based on their impact on government and industry, scale and timeliness, and the ability of the Institute to provide a unique perspective and expertise.
+Institute projects include recommendations on how to “Transform the Way Government Builds Solutions” and a report on “Recommended Functions for a Customer Experience Office”.
+In 2014, the Institute launched “Igniting Innovation” – an annual showcase and awards program to recognize innovative products and services from government and industry.
+For information on Igniting Innovation and other Institute projects, click here.

 For further information on the Institute, contact Mike Howell at email@example.com.